Definition of Battery

 Contact an Attorney

-If you are facing a charge of Battery and are considering hiring an attorney, contact Hussein & Webber, P.L. for a free consultation.
-Our attorneys have extensive experience defending misdemeanor and felony battery prosecutions throughout the State of Florida.
+If you are facing a charge of Battery in Jacksonville or the surrounding counties, contact Hussein & Webber, P.L. for a free consultation.